 Strategic HR is the ongoing process of optimizing the management of human capital to support business goals and impact the bottom line.
 A strategic approach to HR helps companies adapt to current workplace and business trends, technology advancement, ongoing generational shifts, and changes in the employment marketplace.

 A transactional, reactive approach to HR will fail to meet employees’ need for meaning and purpose, offers lackluster support for employee engagement, retention, and productivity.
 Let’s dive into some of the reasons a strategic approach to HR is a necessity in today’s environment.

 Why you need strategic HR

 At its core, your business is about people.
 Without people, no products would get developed, made, shipped, marketed, sold, and the finance team would have nothing to report on.
 No services would be performed.
 People are every company’s most important asset, and often the most expensive.

 1. Talent acquisition & recruiting

 Businesses in growth mode know the challenges of finding new employees.
-In today’s market, job seekers are scarce, making finding talented employees to grow your business more difficult.
+In today’s market, skilled and qualified candidates are scarce, making finding talented employees to grow your business more difficult.
 One study estimates that 86% of the most qualified candidates for open positions are already employed and not actively seeking a new job.

 In today’s competitive environment, every business competes against other employers that may be offering better benefits and perks, higher compensation, and better growth opportunities.
 Strategic HR addresses the current employment landscape and keeps your company current and competitive with other employers.